mosip/documentation/docs/relying-party-integration.md

 ### Configuring the redirect URI

-Create a webpage where the user is redirected after successful authentication and consent are provided.
+Create a webpage where the user is redirected after successful authentication and consent is provided.
 The URL of this page should be shared as a query parameter as part of the Authorization Endpoint.

 {% hint style="info" %}
-Please ensure that the redirect URI is also shared with the Authentication Partner to configure the same in the e-Signet server.
+Ensure that the redirect URI is also shared with the Authentication Partner to configure the same in the e-Signet server.
 {% endhint %}

 ### Add a button on your login screen

-Add a button on your website (i.e, Log in with Signet), which should call the authorization endpoint and navigate the user to the e-Signet UI screen for authentication and consent capture.
+Add a button on your website (i.e, Log in with e-Signet), which should call the authorization endpoint and navigate the user to the e-Signet UI screen for authentication and consent capture.

 {% swagger src=".gitbook/assets/Identity-Provider.yml" path="/authorize" method="get" %}
 [Identity-Provider.yml](.gitbook/assets/Identity-Provider.yml)